 - And it has DOUBLE the flavor of regular smoothies.

-How to make Simple Strawberry Smoothies: All you need is milk, frozen strawberries, and strawberry jam.
 Simply throw them all into a good blender and whirr away!
+Blend to Perfection.

-The strawberry jam is the secret weapon in this simple smoothie recipe.
-It not only sweetens the smoothie, but intensifies the strawberri-ness, without any fake flavoring syrups of extracts.
+The strawberry jam is the secret weapon in this simple strawberry smoothie recipe.
+It not only sweetens the smoothie but intensifies the strawberry-ness, without any fake flavoring syrups of extracts.

-And of course, use ANY sort of fruit and jam to make this “best” smoothie recipe your flavor of choice–raspberry, blackberry, mango, the sky is the limit.
+And of course, use ANY sort of frozen fruit and jam to make this “best” smoothie recipe your flavor of choice… Raspberry, blackberry, mango, and the sky is the limit.

 This simple strawberry smoothie recipe is proof that glitz and glamor can take you only so far.
 Sometimes the simple choice provides the greatest pleasure.